Frequently Asked Questions

 There are two ways to join the Southport U3A:

 - have a look at our MEMBERSHIP page where you will find out what you need to know about membership.
-You will also find a link to a Membership Application Form, which you can complete and return.
+You will also find a link to an Application Form (PDF), which you can complete and return.
 Your membership card will be sent to you as a receipt for your payment

 - alternatively come to the monthly meeting in Christ Church, Lord Street at 10:00 on the first Thursday of the month.
 At the meeting you will be welcomed at the door and shown to the Membership Table where you can become enrolled